BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 A PD provides a thread-of-control that executes within a fixed seL4 virtual memory space, with a fixed set of seL4 capabilities that enable access to a limited set of seL4 managed resources.

 The PD operates at a fixed seL4 priority level.
-Each PD has an associated seL4 scheduling object.
+Each PD has an associated seL4 scheduling context.
 The seL4 scheduling objects controls which core the protection domain normally executes on.

 When an seL4 Platform system is booted all protection domains in the system execute an *initialisation* procedure.